 \subsection{Data preparation}

-We source videos for our dataset from the public video benchmark HDvila100M~\cite{xue2022hdvila}.
+We source videos for our dataset from the public video benchmark HDvila100M~\citep{xue2022hdvila}.
 It offers a large collection of narrative videos, comprising 3M YouTube videos segmented into 100M clips, each about 13 seconds long.
 We choose this data source for its concise yet complex multi-shot formats, diverse topics, and abundant ASR content.
 Since we prefer videos with both rich visual and ASR information, we design several filtering techniques to exclude those videos with either low visual-ASR correlation or static visual content.

 We start with keeping video clips with durations between 10 to 40 seconds, since we observe that the majority of the video clips from HDvila100M fall in this range.
 Then we remove videos with more than 8 shots due to the heavy annotation cost.
 We also notice that the video segments with too many shots in HDvila100M tend to be slideshows or image collages that deviates from our focuses.
 Further, to harvest videos with rich visual-ASR correlations, we set up a metric between video shots and ASR texts.
-Specifically, we uniformly sample 4 video frames for each shot and obtain the cosine similarity score between the video shot embedding and the text embedding using CLIP~\cite{radford2021learning} encoders.
+Specifically, we uniformly sample 4 video frames for each shot and obtain the cosine similarity score between the video shot embedding and the text embedding using CLIP~\citep{radford2021learning} encoders.
 We only keep the videos containing at least one shot that is visually correlated to ASR with a threshold of 0.25.
-In the next step, in order to obtain videos with diverse shot contents, we set up an inter-shot metric to filter out the videos with similar adjacent shots.
+Next, in order to obtain videos with diverse shot contents, we set up an inter-shot metric to filter out the videos with similar adjacent shots.
 We compute the cosine similarities between embeddings of adjacent shots and keep the videos with all inter-shot similarity scores smaller than 0.9.
-Finally, to further remove the videos with static contents, we adopt an intensity-based scene changes filter in PySceneDetect\footnote{https://www.scenedetect.com/} with a threshold 11 in our segmented shots.
-If the filter is unable to detect new segments at a low threshold, it is conceivable that the shot contains static contents.
+Finally, to further remove the videos with static contents, we adopt an intensity-based scene change detector in PySceneDetect\footnote{https://www.scenedetect.com/} with a low threshold of 11 on our segmented shots.
+If the filter is unable to detect scene changes at this low threshold, it is conceivable that the shot contains static contents.
 We only keep the video clips in which all shots contain no static content based on our filtering method.